Effective Date: June 13, 2008

 Subscriptions also can take the form of an RSS (Real Simple Syndication) "feed" which the account holder can subscribe to via their Web Browser or a Desktop-based RSS "reader."

-Files@NYU content also can be accessed via the secure web protocol WebDAV.
+NYU Files content also can be accessed via the secure web protocol WebDAV.
 This allows account holders to "mount" Webspace folders on their PC desktops by utilizing WebDAV clients built-in to most PC Operating Systems.
 Account holders should neither save their passwords when using this method of access nor use this method when connecting from a shared computer where they do not have a unique and personal account.